sous-chefs/postgresql/README.md

 end
 ```

 ## Recipes

 _None_

-There is no recipes anymore.
-Please use cookbook's resources to install, config and manage your PostgreSQL server.
+There are no recipes.
+Please use the cookbook resources to install, config, and manage your PostgreSQL server.

 ## Usage

 To install and configure your PostgreSQL instance you need to create your own cookbook and call needed resources with your own parameters.

 Example:
 cookbooks/my_postgresql/recipes/default.rb
 ```
 postgresql_client_install 'Postgresql Client' do